ninoseki/jsac_mihari_workshop/docs/index.md

 # JSAC2024 Mihari Workshop

+!!! success "Acknowledgements"

+    Thanks for [@snkhan](https://twitter.com/snkhan) and [@sepi140](https://twitter.com/sepi140) for their kindly helps.

 !!! warning

-    Do not access to possibly malicious IPs, domains and URLs via the conference network!
+    - Do not access to possibly malicious IPs, domains and URLs via the conference network!
+    - This document is written on based on Mihari v7.1.x and specs subject to change in the future

 ## Time Table